nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This User Guide contains in-depth information which can help new users learn all the functionalities of Modtrekt.
-If you are an experienced user, there exist a command summary at the bottom which can bring you up to speed.
+If you are an experienced user, there exists a command summary at the bottom which can bring you up to speed.

 # Quick Start